aslinedvinsson/FoolProoFlavors-recipe-blog/README.md

 ### Header

 **Logo**
-- A customised logo was created using Hatchful by Shopify which is a free logo generator.
-- This logo is positioned in the top left of the navigation bar.
+- The logo is positioned in the top left of the navigation bar.
 The logo is linked to the home page for ease of navigation for the user.

 **Navigation Bar**